jgerigmeyer/jquery-django-messages-ui/README.rst

     {% include "messages_ui/_messages_ich.html" %}

-To override the default JS template using `Handlebars.js`_, link to your own precompiled JS file with a ``message`` template.
+To override the default JS template, link to your own precompiled JS file with a ``message`` template.

 To override the default JS template using `ICanHaz.js`_ and `django-icanhaz`_, add a ``message.html`` file to a directory listed in your ``ICANHAZ_DIRS``